Capparis sandwichiana

 Modern Use

-Though there is no modern use for maiapilo, the caper (Capparis spinosa), a close relative, is used in Mediterranean cuisine.
-The small buds are pickled added to enhance food and are a rich source of micro-nutrients.
-[3] They have also been used for thousands of years in the Mediterranean region to stimulate appetite [2].
+Though there is no recognized modern use for maiapilo in cooking, the Caper bush (Capparis spinosa), a close relative, is used in Mediterranean cuisine.
+The small buds, caperberries (immature fruits) and young shoots with leaves are pickled in vinegar or preserved with salt.
+Later they are added to enhance food, as well as providing a rich source of micro-nutrients.
+[3,6]

 Additional References